Pratikshinde55/jenkins-aws-web-deployment/README.md

 # Automated Web Deployment Pipeline with Jenkins on AWS

-- Set of jenkins on the AWS Cloud use this link to configure Set-up- [Jenkins-SetUp-onAWS](https://github.com/Pratikshinde55/Jenkins-Setup-onAWS.git)
+- Set-up of jenkins on the AWS Cloud use this link to configure Set-up: [Jenkins-SetUp-onAWS](https://github.com/Pratikshinde55/Jenkins-Setup-onAWS.git)

 WorkFlow Structure: